 Best Flotation Snowmobile Suits

-There aren’t too many top brands that specialize in flotation suits for snowmobiling, but out of the few FXR Racing is our top pick.
-Not only are FXR suits superior in quality offering maximum protection, but they are also stylish!
+There aren’t too many top brands that specialize in flotation suits for recreational snowmobiling, but out of the few FXR Racing has the best F.A.S.T. suits for snow and is our top pick.
+Not only is the FXR snowmobile suit superior in quality offering maximum protection, but it’s also stylish riding apparel!

-Our family has been sporting FXR snowmobile suits for years, and we can attest that these snowsuits can withstand the ill treatment from icy activities.
+Our family has been sporting FXR snowmobile apparel for years, and we can attest that these insulated snowmobile suits can withstand the ill treatment from icy activities.
 From sliding down icy, snowy hills to playing ice hockey and snowmobiling, my children have definitely put their FXR monosuits through the wringer.

-During the pandemic, they were outdoors in their snowmobile floater suits ALL DAY while never complaining about the cold.
-After a few years, their snowmobile suits still have no rips or tears, just some wear on the knees and some staining.
+During the pandemic, they were outdoors in their snowmobile floater suits ALL DAY while never complaining about the cold – in fact, they were staying warm and dry.
+After a few years, their snowmobile suits still have no rips or tears, just some wear on the knees and staining.

 As to snowmobiling, my husband and I can attest to their superior warmth even at sustained speeds over 100 km on lake crossings.
-Personally, hands down, FXR makes the best snowmobile suits!
+Personally, hands down, FXR makes the best snowmobile suits for winter riding!

 Let’s be honest, safety gear is boring, as the sole purpose of it is to ensure your safety and not to look pretty.
 With trendy designs, choice of colours, and features, FXR Racing figured out how to make safety stylish.